josmar-crwdstffng/angular/aio/content/guide/ngmodule-vs-jsmodule.md

 While classes with an `@NgModule` decorator are by convention kept in their own files, they differ from JavaScript modules because they include this metadata.

 The `@NgModule` metadata plays an important role in guiding the Angular compilation process that converts the application code you write into highly performant JavaScript code.
-The metadata describes how to compile a component's template and how to create an [injector](guide/glossary#injector "Definition of injector") at runtime.
+The metadata describes how to compile the template of a component and how to create an [injector](guide/glossary#injector "Definition of injector") at runtime.
-It identifies the NgModule's [components](guide/glossary#component "Definition of component"), [directives](guide/glossary#directive "Definition of directive"), and [pipes](guide/glossary#pipe "Definition of pipe)"), and makes some of them public through the `exports` property so that external components can use them.
+It identifies the [components](guide/glossary#component "Definition of component"), [directives](guide/glossary#directive "Definition of directive"), and [pipes](guide/glossary#pipe "Definition of pipe)") of the NgModule, and makes some of them public through the `exports` property so that external components can use them.
 You can also use an NgModule to add [providers](guide/glossary#provider "Definition of provider") for [services](guide/glossary#service "Definition of a service"), so that the services are available elsewhere in your application.

 Rather than defining all member classes in one giant file as a JavaScript module, declare which components, directives, and pipes belong to the NgModule in the `@NgModule.declarations` list.
 These classes are called [declarables](guide/glossary#declarable "Definition of a declarable").
 An NgModule can export only the declarable classes it owns or imports from other NgModules.
-It doesn't declare or export any other kind of class.
+It does not declare or export any other kind of class.
 Declarables are the only classes that matter to the Angular compilation process.

 For a complete description of the NgModule metadata properties, see [Using the NgModule metadata](guide/ngmodule-api "Using the NgModule metadata").